aztack/roo-task-man/README.md

 Hooks are enabled by default
 - No special build tags are needed.
 Place `.js` files in your `--hooks-dir` and run with `--debug` to see hook loader/call logs.
-- Note: The default JS engine uses CGO; ensure a C toolchain is available (Xcode CLT on macOS, MinGW on Windows for cross-compiles).

 Customize task list items
 ```